Meet the cast of The Widow on ITV

 Charles Dance as Martin Benson

 Who is Martin Benson?
-He is the closest person to family Georgia has, and helps her out by searching for answers about Will elsewhere.
+He is the closest person to family Georgia has, having worked with her in the army, and he helps her out by searching for answers about Will.

 What else has Charles Dance starred in?
 Dance is probably best known for playing Tywin Lannister in Game of Thrones.
 He is famous for his roles in the TV series The Little Drummer Girl, Hang Ups and The Woman in White, as well as the movies Gosford Park, The Imitation Game and Dracula Untold.
 He also co-starred alongside Beckinsale in the vampire film franchise Underworld.
 Dance is set to appear in a long list of forthcoming films, including Godzilla: King of the Monsters, The Mystery of Dragon Seal: The Journey to China and Kingsman: The Great Game.